Kings Mill Walk Park Master Plan

 Hi.
 Will the size of the off leash dog park be reduced?
 Please don’t!

-Alex of North Van asked almost 3 years ago
+Alex of North Van asked over 3 years ago

 There are a number of considerations that have an impact on the proposed park master plan and the allocation of space for various park activities (including the off-leash area).
 The Harbourside area will under go some major changes over the next ten years with the development of new homes, offices and retail spaces.
 One challenge for the park master plan is to understand the needs of many new residents and workers that will be adjacent to the park.
 Our aim is to create a park with diverse activities for both new neighbours and existing park users.
 In order to accommodate these new park uses, we needed to look at reducing the size of the existing off-leash area.